RealJack-Kim/self-calibre/README.md

 # self-calibre
-# This is program of algorithm for solving BaekJoon problem.
+# These are programs of algorithm for solving BaekJoon problem.